Mexico Mediaton 2016 Brings Together More Than 100 Women From 19 Countries

-More than 100 journalists, developers and designers gathered on October 22th and 23rd in Mexico City to reach one goal: eliminating the gender gap in Latin American countries.
-The Mexican chapter of the Chicas Poderosas organization – created by Mariana Santos, interactive designer- reunited dozens of women from different countries and Mexican regions.
+More than 100 journalists, developers and designers gathered on October 22-23 in Mexico City to reach one goal: eliminating the gender gap in Latin American countries.
+The Mexican chapter of the Chicas Poderosas organization – created by Mariana Santos, interactive designer- reunited dozens of women from different countries and regions in Mexico.

 The Chicas Poderosas Mediathon developed 11 collaborative projects in less than 48 hours that portray the gender issue: obstetric violence, disappeared women, adolescent pregnancies, non equal political representation, among other problems.